Falstaff (rocket): Polaris

 The Falstaff was part of the Chevaline programme to improve the Polaris programme.
 The Penetration Aids Carrier (PAC) was capable of maneuvering a Falstaff rocket and dispensing missiles.
 According to John Pitfield, the PAC was launched in 1969, 1975, 1976 and 1978.

 Since the Australian government at the time was not in favour of nuclear weapons, the testing of the Falstaff vehicles on Australian soil had the potential to cause embarrassment.
 The details of over 4000 launches from the Woomera Range are still not fully released.

 Before the revelation that the Falstaff rockets were part of a nuclear program, anti-nuclear campaigners in Australia had believed that testing ended in 1963.

 Design

 The Falstaff with the Stonechat Mk 2 booster was 5.3 m long and had a diameter of 92 cm.
 It weighed 5.09 t of which 4.34 t was solid propellant.
 It delivered an average thrust of 240 kN during 37 seconds.

-A launch on 1 October 1969 used the Stonechat Mk 1 booster.

 Launches

-The Falstaff was launched eight times between 1969 and 1979 at Woomera, Australia, seven of which were the Mk 2 variant.
+The Falstaff was launched eight times between 1969 and 1979.
+All the launches were from the Woomera Test Range in Australia, 500 km north-west of Adelaide.

+The first launch on 1 October 1969 used the Stonechat Mk 1 booster.
+The seven next launched used the Mk 2 variant.
 There was one failure, on 23 April 1978.
-All the launches were from the Woomera Test Range in Australia, 500 km north-west of Adelaide.